thunderbird89/esf/stories/across-the-sea.md

 A farewell.

-Commander Lu’s stomach turned with the surreal weight of the gesture.
-These weren’t just autonomous weapons.
+Lu's stomach turned with the surreal weight of the gesture.
+These weren't just autonomous weapons.
 They *knew* what they were doing.
+They understood the meaning of their actions, the symbolism of respect between warriors.

+But more than that—they were showing *restraint*.
+Discipline.
+The kind of controlled professionalism that Lu had spent his career trying to instill in his own crews.

-The lookout’s voice broke the silence.
+The lookout's voice broke the silence.

-> “I’ve never seen machines do that.
-Not without orders.”
+> "I've never seen machines do that.
+Not without orders."

-Lu exhaled slowly, eyes still fixed on the machines in the distance.
-The sea churned quietly below as the *Haiyangshan* pushed further out, engines humming low.
+Lu exhaled slowly, eyes still fixed on the figures in the distance.
+The sea churned quietly below as the *Haiyangshan* pushed further out, engines humming at cruising speed.

-> “Neither have I.”
+> "Neither have I."

-He turned from the scope at last, expression unreadable.
+He turned from the scope at last, his expression carefully neutral.
+But inside, something fundamental had shifted.
+The certainty that had carried him through two decades of service—the absolute conviction that Chinese naval power was ascendant, that Taiwan's reunification was inevitable, that *he* was on the right side of history—had developed its first hairline crack.

-> “Log everything.
+> "Log everything.
 Mark the encounter as contact with *Landmate-class HARBINGER units*.
-I want it in Beijing before we’re halfway home.”
+I want it in Beijing before we're halfway home."

-> “Yes, sir.”
+> "Yes, sir."

-Behind them, the machines remained perfectly still.
-A row of silent, saluting watchers beneath the early morning sky.
+Behind them, the machines remained at attention—a row of silent, saluting watchers beneath the early morning sky.

 No message.
 No threat.
+No ultimatum.

 Just the unmistakable implication:

 *We see you.
+We know what you're thinking.
 And we choose to let you go.*

+This time.

+As the *Haiyangshan* steamed toward home, Lu found himself thinking not about the encounter itself, but about its implications.
+Somewhere, somehow, a force had emerged that could render his ship—his *career*, his entire service to his country—meaningless with a gesture.

+And the most disturbing part wasn't their capability.

+It was their *patience*.

+Because patient enemies, Lu knew, were the most dangerous kind.
+They could afford to wait, to watch, to let their opponents make the first—and final—mistake.

+The question that would haunt him all the way back to port was simple:

+*How long would they keep waiting?*

 ### U.S. Pacific Command Intelligence Annex, Okinawa